About the Iowa Hunger Summit

 - Increase statewide awareness of hunger, poverty, and related issues; and

 - Celebrate the leadership of key Iowa hunger fighters with the presentation of the Iowa SHARES Humanitarian Award

 The Iowa Hunger Summit is free and open to the public.
-All participants must register for the event and present their ticket at the door.
+All participants must register, more information to come soon.